argonne-lcf/balsam/docs/user-guide/site-config.md

 # Restart the Site agent and push settings changes to the API:
 $ balsam site sync
 ```

+!!! note "Site Agent Resources"
+    The Balsam site agent runs as persistent daemon.
+It can be started
+    on any node with Internet access, access to the parallel filesystems, and access to the HPC resource manager.
+This is typically a "login" or "gateway" node in a multi-user environment.

+The site agent runs a collection of plug-in modules responsible for various
+facets of the workflow.
+These plug-ins can be configured, enabled, and disabled in the `settings.yml` file by adjusting data under these keys:

+- `scheduler`: interfaces with the HPC resource manager to submit and query batch resource allocations
+- `processing`: runs pre- and post- job execution lifecycle hooks to advance the workflow.
+- `transfers`: manages batch transfer tasks for stage in and stage out of job data
+- `elastic_queue`: automates batch job submissions to auto-scale resources to the runnable backlog
+- `file_cleaner`: clears unused data from working directories of finished jobs

+!!! note "Launchers will still run if the agent is stopped"
+    Once submitted to the HPC queue, the Balsam launchers (pilot jobs) operate
+    on the compute nodes *independently* of the Site agent.
+As long as they
+    have a valid access token, they will work regardless of whether the Site
+    is running.
+However, you typically want the Site to continue running so
+    that new Jobs can be preprocessed for execution.

 ### Listing Sites